Hector Cowan: Ministry

-After Cowan left Princeton in 1889 he became an ordained Presbyterian minister at Hope Presbyterian church in St. Joseph, Missouri in 1891.
+After Cowan left Princeton in 1889 he became an ordained Presbyterian minister at Hope Presbyterian church in St. Joseph, Missouri, in 1891.
 While there the chancellor at the University of Kansas, Francis H. Snow, began making contact with him in an effort to convince him to come to KU and become the new head football coach.
-KU's very first head football coach, E.M.
+KU's first head football coach, E.M.
 Hopkins aided in the effort as he was a classmate with Cowan back at Princeton.
 Cowan was seen as a premiere football coach at the time despite only having coached a few games previously, but he also wanted to continue his ministerial pursuits and made one of his conditions on coming to KU that he be made chapel director at the university as well as professor of physical culture.
 In addition chancellor Snow promised Cowan a 1-year salary of $1,000 if he were to accept the offer from KU.

 Kansas

-Cowan was the fourth head football coach at the University of Kansas in Lawrence, Kansas and he held that position for three seasons, from 1894 until 1896.
+Cowan was the fourth head football coach at the University of Kansas in Lawrence, Kansas, and he held that position for three seasons, from 1894 until 1896.
 There he coached John H. Outland and future Kansas head football coach, A. R. Kennedy.
 His overall coaching record at Kansas was 15–7–1.

 In February 1894 Cowan agreed to the terms laid out and his $1,000 salary was raised with $400 in donations coming from the faculty at Kansas and the remaining $600 coming from a citizens committee in conjunction with area businessmen interested in athletics.
-Cowan arrived at KU on March 1, 1894 and thus became the very first paid head football coach in KU history.
+Cowan arrived at KU on March 1, 1894, and thus became the first paid head football coach in KU history.
 As a result of him being an ordained Presbyterian minister and his title of chapel director while at KU he was often referred to as Reverend Hector W. Cowan.

 Later life and death

 Cowan left his job as head coach at Kansas in 1896, but remained as chapel director, and professor of physical culture for 2 more years.
 Cowan later was replaced in his positions of chapel director and professor of physical culture at KU by Dr. James Naismith in 1898.
-He moved from Lawrence, Kansas to Spring Hill, Kansas in the summer of 1898 to become the minister of the local Presbyterian church there.
-In 1905 Cowan moved back to just outside Stamford, New York to take over his parents' dairy farm.
+He moved from Lawrence, Kansas, to Spring Hill, Kansas, in the summer of 1898 to become the minister of the local Presbyterian church there.
+In 1905 Cowan moved back to just outside Stamford, New York, to take over his parents' dairy farm.
 He worked the remainder of his life as a dairy farmer from this point on.
 Cowan returned to KU several times over the years to visit his former players and friends, and was an honored guest of the University of Kansas athletic association at the 1925 Kansas Relays.